 Building Information Modeling (BIM) Elements Available for All Projects:

-- In-Wall As-Built Photos documents through photos every square foot of your facility during construction, by linking these photos to the as-built drawings to give 100% certainty of installed conditions.
+- IN-WALL AND ABOVE CEILING AS BUILT PHOTOS digitally document every square foot of your facility during construction.
+Photos are linked to the as-built drawings to give 100 percent certainty of installed conditions.

-- Model Driven Quantity Takeoffs allow us to quickly and accurately provide quantities for elements within a project that we can then utilize in our project estimates.
-This raises our precision an efficiency, giving the owner more value and peace of mind.
-(5D)
+- MODEL DRIVEN QUANTITY TAKEOFFS allow us to quickly and accurately provide quantities for elements within a project that we can then utilize in our project estimates.
+This raises our precision and efficiency, giving the owner more value and peace of mind.

-- Integrating Building Information with a Facility Management System utilizes the COBie data exchange format to electronically populate your facility management system with building design and operation information at project completion, eliminating the need for manual data entry.
+- INTEGRATING BUILDING INFORMATION WITH FACILITY MANAGEMENT SYSTEMS utilizes the COBie data exchange format to electronically populate your facility management system with building design and operation information at project completion, eliminating the need for manual data entry.

-- Enhanced Visualization Technology allows us to leverage augmented and virtual reality to communicate a clear picture of what project completion will look like in a virtual environment.
-We can utilize this technology to review mock-up designs, review finishes in the completed space, and promote projects to the owner and any other key project partners.
+- ENHANCED VISUALIZATION TECHNOLOGY allows us to leverage augmented and virtual reality to communicate a clear picture of what project completion will look like in a virtual environment.
+We can utilize this technology to review mock-up designs, visualize finishes in the completed space and promote projects to the owner and any other key project partners.